-The project “Technology Enhanced Science Teaching” aims to create multimedia-based and interactive teaching material for science teaching.
+The project “Technology Enhanced Science Teaching (TEST)” aims to create multimedia-based and interactive teaching material for science teaching.
 The focus is laid on complex topics from physics (for example quantum physic), chemistry, and biology.

 These so-called teaching tools are small software units dedicated to a specific competence.
 The tools can be used by students during lessons and as well for individual learning at home.